tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_player.md

 }
 ```

- * Called when the player lands on the ground
+ * Called when the player landed on the ground
  * No return behavior

 ## OnPlayerLootEnd